 In 2015 Rosalind received an Australia Council for the Arts development grant to research the Free Music machines made by Percy Grainger, Burnett Cross and Ella Grainger in the 1950s.
 She collaborated with designer and builder Michael Candy to realise playable models of three of the Free Music machines which were showcased in the Melbourne Festival in 2016 and Mona Foma in 2018.
 She is the researcher and producer of an upcoming LP of archival recordings of the Free Music Machines, to be released on Wally De Backer’s label Forgotten Futures.

 In 2018 Rosalind received a scholarship to the Melbourne Electronic Sound Studio professional development course, studying synthesis and working with vintage synthesizers.
-Rosalind’s debut electronic music album will be released by Important Records in 2018.
+Rosalind’s debut electronic music album was released by Important Records in 2019.